3 Rooibos Tea Side Effects

 Rooibos Tea Side Effects – Overview

 It is one of South Africa’s most popular products.
-It finds its roots sunk deep in the South African culture as it has been used not just as a refreshing beverage but also as a remedy for several medical and skin problems.
+It finds its roots deep in South African culture as it has been used as a refreshing beverage and a remedy for several medical and skin problems.

-For hundreds of years, the indigenous people of South Africa have been drinking rooibos tea regularly to keep blood sugar levels in control, protect the heart and improve skin quality among other reasons.
+For hundreds of years, the Indigenous people of South Africa have been drinking rooibos tea regularly to control blood sugar levels, protect the heart, and improve skin quality.

 However, there is still contention among its proponents and opposition whether rooibos tea has more benefits or side effects.
-To help you decide, let’s take a detailed look at what is rooibos tea, its benefits, and its potential side effects.
+To help you decide, let’s take a detailed look at what rooibos tea is, its benefits, and its potential side effects.

 What is Rooibos Tea?

 Rooibos tea was discovered more than 300 years ago by the tribesmen of South Africa’s Cape Town region.
-It has traditionally been prepared by collecting wild shrubs, cutting and fermenting them before drying them in the sun.
-It makes an aromatic and pleasant deep-red-colored sweet tea.
+It has traditionally been prepared by collecting wild shrubs, cutting them, and fermenting them before drying them in the sun.
+Rooibos tea is aromatic and pleasant, with a deep red color.

-The name rooibos is derived from Afrikaans, which means “red bush”.
-Traditionally, rooibos tea is prepared from the leaves and stems of Aspalathus linearis shrub which is indigenous to South Africa.
+The name rooibos originates from Afrikaans, which means “red bush”.
+Traditionally, rooibos tea is prepared from the leaves and stems of Aspalathus linearis shrub, indigenous to South Africa.
 There are more than 200 varieties of rooibos tea available today.

-The shrub is easy to identify from its peculiar needle-shaped leaves and small yellow flowers.
-It was first cultivated in the 1930s and today is exported to over 30 different countries throughout the world.
+The shrub is easily identified from its peculiar needle-shaped leaves and small yellow flowers.
+It was first cultivated in the 1930s and is exported to over 30 different countries throughout the world today.

 For generations, the people of South Africa have used rooibos tea as a homemade remedy for numerous ailments, including lack of appetite, colic in infants, asthma, allergies, anxiety and even insomnia.
-More recently, the growing health awareness among consumers has resulted in making rooibos tea one of the most favorite teas globally.
+More recently, the growing health awareness among consumers has made rooibos tea one of the most favorite teas globally.

 How does Rooibos Tea Taste?

-The ideal harvesting season for the rooibos shrub’s leaves and stems to make tea is during the summer months.
-After harvesting, the leaves and stems are either fermented or left unfermented to prepare two different varieties of rooibos tea.
+Summer is the ideal harvesting season for the leaves and stems of the rooibos shrub to make tea.
+After harvesting, the leaves and stems are either fermented or left unfermented to prepare two rooibos tea varieties.

 There are two main types of rooibos tea and their taste is also distinct.